yifeiz-bu/Amcon-The-Healthy-Edge-Group-Makreting-Analysis/README.md

 ## **Data Structure**
 ![Untitled (1)](https://github.com/user-attachments/assets/805fea83-5291-4eeb-8524-384305be85df)

+The entity TRANSACTION represents a unqiue item purchase from a customer in store.
+It emodies as a single line of transaction record from a single receipt.
+From ERD perspective, a Transaction table use both the Item ID and Customer ID as a combined primary key, with another assimilated representation as the column "Receipt Alias".

 ## **Executive Summary**
 Among all categories, WATER is the most sold one with over  600k in year 2021 and between 1.5-2M in year 2022-2023.
 Packaged Water is the most sold subcategory, with the Spring Glass water being the most sold product.

 Year 2021 has the sales peaked in July, and the average sale is consistently lower than that of 2022 and 2023.
 Sale grows tremendously in year 2023 indicating strong financial recovery from the customers.

 In observance of strong seasonalities patterns, March and August tend to have the most sales growth of the year.

 Loyalty tiers have different buying preference when it comes to the Water product.
-LOyalty member prefers the Spring GLass Water whereas the guest prefer the HEalthy Edge Purified Water.
+Loyalty member prefers the Spring GLass Water whereas the guest prefer the HEalthy Edge Purified Water.
 In terms of revenue generated, loyalty members always have the order volume higher than the guest, as well as the average order value alsohigher than the guest.